awsdocs/amazon-connect-admin-guide/doc_source/monitoring-amazon-connect.md

 # Monitor live and recorded conversations<a name="monitoring-amazon-connect"></a>

-The articles in this section explain how to monitor \(listen\-in\) on conversations between agents and contacts\.
+The topics in this section explain how to monitor \(listen\-in\) on conversations between agents and contacts\.

 **Topics**
 + [Set up live monitoring for voice and/or chat](monitor-conversations.md)